B1aZer/b1azer.github.io/posts/how-fast-can-we-learn.md

 do all the work for us.
 And If so happens we've never used multiplication table, then we left with memory free of information we don't need and with much better mood!

-data -> instruction -> memory

-memory -> instructions -> data

-instructions for multiplication

-instructions for book

-instruction in general is just a game that we play with our mind. scientifically proved that games increase memory

-What about swithing tasks